 A ferocious, incandescent memoir about motherhood, liberation, and the natural world--following one woman's journey to reclaim her wildest self.

-Growing up in Utah, a descendant of its earliest Mormon inhabitants, Amy Irvine spent her life fighting against the patriarchy that was her inheritance.
-The one place she felt truly herself was in the natural world.
-She climbed red rock, skied backcountry powder, and fought wildfires.
-But after the birth of her daughter, she found herself in a situation uncannily similar to those of her pioneer forebears: isolated on a remote Colorado mesa, with a husband who was often gone, a child who was frequently and mysteriously ill, and a once-remarkable life that was growing smaller and smaller.
+A descendant of Utah's earliest Mormon inhabitants, Amy Irvine spent her young adulthood rebelling against the patriarchy that was her inheritance.
+She sought adventure outdoors, climbing granite walls, skiing backcountry powder, and fighting wildfires.
+She tested every limit imposed on her.
+But after the birth of her daughter, Irvine found herself in a situation uncannily similar to those of her pioneer forebears: isolated on a remote Colorado mesa, with a husband who was often gone, a child who was frequently and mysteriously ill, and a once remarkable life that was growing smaller and smaller.

-After a case of postpartum depression so intense it resembled zoochosis, the madness of a trapped animal, Irvine began the process of unearthing her deepest self and finding a more authentic connection with her child.
+After a case of postpartum depression so intense it resembled zoochosis, the madness of a trapped animal, Irvine began the process of coming back to the world and unearthing a deeper connection with her child.
 Over the years that followed, encounters with animals--wild and domestic, predator and prey--led her forward, from a horseback showdown with a mountain lion to a more intimate run-in with the misunderstood black widow.
-And searching for guidance, she looked to the women who came before her: the tough, complicated ancestors whose lives, Irvine learned, are a testament to the freedom, loneliness, and myth-making of the American West.
+And searching for guidance, she looked to the women who came before her: the tough, complicated ancestors whose lives, Irvine learned, are a testament to the freedom, loneliness, and mythmaking of the American West.

 Gloriously written and fiercely felt, Almost Animal places Amy Irvine among our greatest writers on the bonds between the human and natural worlds--including Annie Dillard, Mary Oliver, and Wendell Berry--as well as contemporary chroniclers of the American West, from Cheryl Strayed to Tara Westover.